 As always though, it’s important not to overwhelm your children with too much – slow progress is key!
 Make sure that your expectations are reasonable so that both you and your kids stay motivated on this successful journey together!

-By starting small with basic household tasks such as making the bed, picking up toys, dusting, setting the table etc., you can gradually add more complex chores like doing laundry and helping out with gardening once your child has mastered those first few steps!
-And keeping track with th free chore chart for kids printable will make getting chores done easier.
+By starting small with basic household tasks such as making the bed, picking up toys, dusting, setting the table, etc., you can gradually add more complex chores like doing laundry and helping out with gardening once your child has mastered those first few steps!
+Keeping track of the free chore chart for kids printable will make getting chores done easier.
 As long as you keep track of progress made along each step of the way, you’ll soon have a responsible little helper who knows how to take care of their own responsibilities!